 If you’re like me, I think of snails as being useful to keep the problem algae population of my tank down.
 But that’s not the case with the nassarius snail.
 These snails don’t eat algae they eat carrion, which is a fancy word for dead fish.
-That’s right, not only does the nassarius snail crawl out of the substrate like a zombie, but it also has a craving for flesh, not algae.
+That’s right, not only do they crawl out of the substrate like a zombie, but it also has a craving for flesh, not algae.
 To that point, they may be somewhat useful in cleaning up uneaten meaty foods left in the aquarium, like Mysid shrimp or brine shrimp.

 Will Nassarius snails eat diatoms?